4 Common Pet Insurance Myths Your Vet Wants to Clear Up

 These questions stem from common pet insurance myths that our veterinarians run into all too often.
 To help avoid unnecessary confusion and disappointment, we’re here to set the record straight.

-Here are four common misconceptions veterinarians see, and the truth behind them.
+Here are four common misconceptions veterinarians hear from pet owners, and the truth about getting insurance for your fur family.

 Some providers refer to their pet insurance plans as pet health insurance plans, but this isn’t the most accurate description as pet insurance is not the same as human health insurance.